smartface/js-base/README.md

 **/js-base/core/extend** inheritance container is to use creating components, pages or custom.

 #### Usage
 Pass **/js-base/component/uicomponent** as super class parameter for the first call then "extend" returns inherintance container for the new components.
 So that you can create an instance of new components which are inherited from UIComponent.
-UIComponent is creates instance of [SMF.UI.Container](http://docs.smartface.io/?topic=html/AllMembers_T_SMF_UI_NavigationBar.htm#!/api/SMF.UI.Container) and adds child component to.
+UIComponent creates instance of [SMF.UI.Container](http://docs.smartface.io/?topic=html/AllMembers_T_SMF_UI_NavigationBar.htm#!/api/SMF.UI.Container) and adds child component to.

 ```js
 const extend = require("/js-base/core/extend");